How Does Cannabis Help With ADD and ADHD?

 Much of the research concerning CBD for ADHD is still limited, and we still need more evidence before CBD can be established as an official treatment for these disorders.
 While we could always benefit from more research on CBD and ADHD, we’ve looked into a few medical studies that have been conducted over the past six years for reference.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from ADD and ADHD.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in ADD and ADHD?

-Although THC’s impact on cognition and focus has been researched for decades, experts did not begin to dig into the true therapeutic values of CBD until much more recently.
+Although THC’s impact on cognition and focus has been researched for decades, experts did not begin to dig into the true therapeutic values of CBD until recently.
 One important study outlines the strong anecdotal ties between cannabis and ADHD treatment.

 This study may have contributed to the newfound interest in CBD for ADHD.
-Another reason is the lack of psychoactive effects CBD produces, which is important since ADHD often displays itself during childhood.
+Another reason is the lack of psychoactive effects CBD produces, which is important to note since ADHD often displays itself during childhood.
 To date, there have been a couple of studies that show great improvement in symptoms of ADHD when using CBD regularly.

 Because CBD has been identified as a wake-promoting agent, researchers are interested in the mechanism through which CBD interacts with the brain.
 Because the endocannabinoid system is directly involved with most neuro-processes, many experts agree that there may be a strong tie.

 For this reason, more research on CBD for ADHD is underway, and researchers all over the world are interested in uncovering exactly why and how to use cannabis to treat the condition.
 For now, the following studies help us understand the ties between cannabis and ADD and ADHD:

 1. Cannabidiol and clozapine reverse MK-801-induced deficits in social interaction and hyperactivity in Sprague-Dawley rats.